Burwood (Vic.)

 Table Chart PROFILE FAQ

-Burwood's dwelling structure, as per the latest Census, consisted of 58.0% houses and 42.0% other dwellings including semi-detached, apartments, and 'other' dwellings.
-Home ownership in Burwood stood at 32.0%, with 28.6% of dwellings mortgaged and 39.4% rented.
-The median monthly mortgage repayment was $2,500, and the median weekly rent was $411.
-Nationally, Burwood's mortgage repayments were significantly higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+Burwood's dwelling structures, as per the latest Census, consisted of 58.0% houses and 42.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Burwood was at 32.0%, with mortgaged dwellings at 28.6% and rented ones at 39.4%.
+The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Burwood was recorded at $411, compared to Melbourne metro's $390.
+Nationally, Burwood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing